Kotlin

-Go to Firebase Console and create a new project (or use existing one)
+Go to and create a new project (or use existing one)

 You can use one project for all your apps.